FREQUENTLY ASKED QUESTIONS

 Both parents work full-time outside of our home.
 Would HOPE be a good fit for us?

-This model requires that one parent devote their attention to student(s) for most of the day on both Wednesdays and Fridays.
+This model requires that one parent devote their attention to student(s) for most of the day on at-home learning days.

 Will this model allow us more flexibility to travel?